Mound Builders of the USA Archaeology Tour

 Day 1Arrive in New Orleans

-Arrive New Orleans.
+Arrive in New Orleans.
 Take the hotel shuttle to the DoubleTree by Hilton Hotel New Orleans Airport, located near the airport.
-Meet in the lobby at 5:30pm to transfer to a nearby Cajun seafood restaurant for our festive welcome dinner party.
+Meet in the lobby at 5:30 pm to transfer to a nearby Cajun seafood restaurant for our festive welcome dinner party.
 (D)

 Day 2Poverty Point

 Depart early for our four-hour drive to Poverty Point, a UNESCO World Heritage Site in northern Louisiana.
 This extraordinary National Monument was built 3,400 years ago.
 Remarkably, it was contemporary with the Olmec of San Lorenzo and La Venta in Mexico.
-Archaeologists have not found any human remains in these monumental earthworks.
-So scientific work has shown that Poverty Point was once a vast pilgrimage site and an epicenter for religious ceremonies and not a ‘city’ filled with inhabitants.
+Archaeologists have not found any human remains in these monumental earthworks, thus.
+Poverty Point has been interpreted as vast pilgrimage site and an epicenter for religious ceremonies rather than a ‘city’ filled with inhabitants.
 An engineering marvel, six imposing concentric half-circles, 4 to 6 feet high in places, face towards a plaza covering an astounding 43 acres.
 Here, we join Diane Greenlee, the archaeologist who has been conducting research at Poverty Point for more than a decade.
 Dr. Greenlee will tell us about her discoveries.
 Before leaving, we will enter the museum to view a wide assortment of finds from Poverty Point.
 In the late afternoon, cross the mighty Mississippi River.
 Our home for the night is the Hampton Inn in Greenville Mississippi.
 (B/L/D)

 Day 3Winterville, transfer to Memphis